kingdom-of-ash/GeeselingUnited/README.md

 ### Presenting, GOSLING TWO!

 **2. Sophia Tatlongnaria**
 > Hello!
 My name is Sophia and I am currently a senior at Father Leo J. Austin Catholic Secondary School.
 I have a strong interest in engineering and am so grateful to be here for my very first hackathon!
+A little bit about me is that I enjoy listening to music, and watching anime, and my favourite science is physics :P. While here at Technova I am looking forward to learning new things and making new connections with others.

-### Finally, the FINAL GOSLING!
+### And, the FINAL GOSLING!

 **3. Sanjana Gandhi**
 > Hi Everyone!
 My name is Sanjana, the 'mother goose' of this group.
 I am in my fourth year of Psychology at Waterloo University with limited experience with coding.
 Although I am super open to learning and meeting people in this field.
 My goal is to integrate healthcare and nanotechnology and be involved in research fields that combine the two!
 My dream is to find a career that incorporates nanotechnology, biotechnology, medicine, psychology and coding.
 Fingers crossed I don't get lost in the sea of knowledge ahead of me.
 Talk to me about food, dogs and crazy dance moves!!